 Nail guns and glues

-When the carpenter comes along to nail the sheeting in place, he usually uses an automatic nail gun.
-He uses the nail gun to shoot nails into the sheeting to secure it to the top of the floor joist.
-The problem with this type of work, is that the nail gun operator is usually in a hurry and just goes pop / pop / pop with the gun.
-This fast pace nailing results in nails missing the floor joist under the sheeting.
+When the carpenter comes along to nail the sheathing in place, they usually use an automatic nail gun.
+They use the nail gun to shoot nails into the sheathing to secure it to the top of the floor joist.
+The problem with this type of work is that the nail gun operator is usually in a hurry and just goes pop-pop-pop with the gun.
+This fast pace nailing results in nails missing the floor joists under the sheathing.
 Thus, these nails are ineffective.
-Believe it or not; many nails miss their mark.
+Believe it or not, many nails miss their mark.

-Both of the described practices are an example of poor workmanship.
+Both of these practices are an example of poor workmanship.

 Not following the manufactures recommended instructions on nailing, spacing and installation is another key reason for creaking floors.

 If the subfloor is poorly installed, not level, has bumps, damage or imperfections, then creaking may occur.

 Manufacturers will often recommend that the flooring acclimates to the environment that it will be placed in.
 Failure to do so may result in bowing or cupping and excessive expansion or shrinkage may result.

 It’s important that the manufacturers’ recommendations be followed.
 Many DIY workers ignore or miss these recommendations and even professionals may when they are in a hurry.

 Over time a home may experience some settling or the foundation may shift or move due to expansive soils or other soil-related movement issues.